Note: Thanks to the efforts of one of our readers, there is now a Spanish version of this guide!

 “The National Research Council Committee on Animal Nutrition (NRC) and the Association of American Feed Control Officials (AAFCO) have published guidelines of the minimum dietary requirements for dogs and cats… [Since 2005,] I have been working on making a dog and cat food using vegan alternatives.
 This food meets the NRC and AAFCO standards and, in some instances, exceeds them.
 The body’s basic building, energizing and replacing materials can come from a meat or chicken source or from a soybean and seaweed source.
 It doesn’t matter.
 What matters is that the basic cellular structure is the same from either source.
 I have now found all the vegan alternatives and am able to produce nutritionally-balanced food for both cats and dogs.”

 In addition, there is evidence demonstrating that vegan diets might actually offer benefits to dogs who suffer from various health problems.
-As stated on the Harbingers of a New Age website:

 Over decades of experience of caring for rescued dogs in Gentle World, we’ve learned a number of things along the way that we feel are important for caregivers to know about.